 You can start planning routes with multiple stops by assigning locations or territories to each delivery driver.
 You can split them according to specific zip codes or divide the city into neighborhoods or zones.

 Next, you can list each stop in the order you want the job order done according to said zip codes, neighborhood, or zones (as done in Step 1).

 You can start by listing the destination addresses in an Excel file or doing it directly in the Google Maps route planner.

 3. Build Routes In Batches

 You can use Google Maps to plan routes of up to ten stops.
-If you have more than the maximum number of stops in each route, you must build routes in batches.
+You must build routes in batches if you have more than the maximum number of stops in each route.

 The good news is the Google Maps app arranges itself to find the fastest route between multiple locations.